 Watering

-These succulents tolerate underwatering, but overwatering can quickly lead to rotting.
+These succulents tolerate underwatering, but overwatering can cause rot.
 When the growth is most active in spring and fall, water Haworthias thoroughly, then wait until the top of the soil dries out before watering again.
-Water your plants less during the winter when their growth slows down significantly.
+Water your plants less during winter, when their growth slows significantly.
 During the hottest summer months, when Haworthias are mostly dormant, water them just enough to keep the leaves from shriveling.
 Never allow water to sit on the rosette.
 If you use saucers, empty any standing water promptly.

 Fertilizing